Show Your Stripes Art

 What you’ll need:

-Temperature stripe map
+- Temperature stripe map (from Show Your Stripes)

-Images from magazines for collages, stickers.
+- Images from magazines for collages, stickers

-Computer for digital art creations.
+- Computer for digital art creations

 Choose Your Temperature Stripes Map

-Go to the Show Your Stripes site.
+- Go to the Show Your Stripes website.

-Select the region, country, and location for a temperature map for your area (e.g., North America, United States, Chicago).
+- Select the region, country, and location for a temperature map for your area (e.g., North America, United States, Chicago).

-Find the Global Temperature Change map with “labelled stripes” for your location and download it.
+- Find the Global Temperature Change map with “labelled stripes” for your location and download it.

-Use your stripes map as a template to make your own color stripes artwork.
+- Use your stripes map as a template to make your own color stripes artwork.

 Make Your Own Art Creation

-- Represent the stripes in your map using any type of art media: yarn, colored markers or pencils, crayons, watercolor, collage, digital art, etc. For younger children, glueing colored yarn directly on a map is a fun way to get them involved.
+- Represent the stripes in your map using any type of art media: yarn, colored markers or pencils, crayons, watercolor, collage, digital art, etc. For younger children, glueing colored yarn directly on a printed map is a fun way to get them involved.

-- Compare maps of other cities or countries and use them for your art projects as well.
+- Compare maps of other cities or countries, and use them for your art projects as well.

 - Share your art with others and have a conversation about changing temperatures in your area.

-Some examples of artwork:
+Some examples of temperature stripes artwork:

 A digital art version of the temperature stripe map for Chicago, 1850 - 2024.